adambard/learnxinyminutes-docs/c++.html.markdown

 // A->1
 // Z->26

-// To find the value correponsing to a key it = mymap.find('Z');
+// To find the value corresponding to a key it = mymap.find('Z');
 cout << it->second;